 PERRY NURSEY: PAINTER OF THE PICTURESQUE

 In the late eighteenth century, when Perry Nursey (1771-1840) was an eager young painter, landscape painting could be as controversial as preserved sheep and unmade-up beds are in today’s art-market.
 You could either be as grand as Gainsborough or Ruisdael, painting a country scene as if it were the backdrop for a Greek drama, or you could adopt the role of a draughtsman and produce factual, topographic pictures of patrons’ estates.

 What you simply could not do was to present a picture of the English countryside as a picture of the English countryside.
 It simply wasn’t done.

 At ‘The Grove’ Nursey entertained a stream of guests with open-handed friendship.
 They included co-directors of the workhouse and neighbouring gentry, but the most favoured guests were those who, like him, brimmed over with enthusiasm for Picturesque art.
-The landscape painter Thomas Churchyard, the poet Bernard Barton and Edward FitzGerald, translator of the Rubáyat of Omar Khayyám, all local men, were frequent visitors and formed the nucleus of the group later known as ‘the Woodbridge Wits’.
-From further afield came the Scottish landscape and portrait painter Sir David Wilkie (1785-1841), who painted several pictures of the growing Nursey family.
+The landscape painters George James Rowe and Thomas Churchyard, the Quaker poet Bernard Barton and Edward FitzGerald, translator of the Rubáyat of Omar Khayyám – all of them local men (and the latter three later known as three of ‘the Woodbridge Wits’).
+From further afield came the Scottish landscape and portrait painter Sir David Wilkie (1785-1841), later portrait painter to the Royal Family, who painted several pictures of the growing Nursey family.